Part of Me (Katy Perry song)

-A dance-pop and power pop song with a distinctive house beat, it has been compared to Perry's 2010 singles "Firework" and "California Gurls".
+A dance-pop and power pop record with electropop elements and a distinctive house beat, it has been compared to Perry's 2010 singles "Firework" and "California Gurls".
 Its lyrics describe a female protagonist who declares herself as unbreakable and strong following a break-up.
-Many critics theorized that the lyrics addressed Perry's divorce from British comedian, media personality and actor Russell Brand, although Perry stated it was not about him since it was written in early 2010.
+Many critics theorized that the lyrics addressed Perry's divorce from British comedian, media personality and actor Russell Brand, although she stated it was not about him, since it was written in early 2010.
+The single's artwork was produced by art director Gavin Taylor and photographer Mary Ellen Matthews.